rvsingh011/alien-invasion/ReadMe.md

 3. If more than one alien are found at the city.
 The City will be destroyed and all the alien names will be printed.
 4. Only 4 directions are valid, east west and north south.
 5. The city roads are two way path.
 If City X is connected to City Y, this implies city Y will also be connected to City X.
 6. The code autocompletes the paths for the cities so you may see infomation which is not diretly given by user but is implied.
-For example, If user just gives a link between the city X and Y, Automatically the link between city Y and X will be maade.
+For example, If user just gives a link between the city X and Y, Automatically the link between city Y and X will be made.
+7. There is a one to one mapping beween alien and name.
+Default file contains 424 alien names.
+If number of alein are more, please provide a new file or increase the number of name in the file.